Felix-Nyarko/Real-Estate-Market-Analysis/README.md

 ## 6. Localities that are undervalued (large floor area but relatively low price)
-Created a measure to determine the *Average Price Per Square Meter* and *Average Floor Area* From the visual, it was discovered that **Volta Region** followed by **Nortern Region** have *larger floor area but offered relatively low price*
+To identify areas that are undervalued, I created a measure to determine the *Average Price Per Square Meter* and *Average Floor Area*
+From the visual, it was discovered that **Volta Region** followed by **Nortern Region** have *larger floor area but offered relatively low price*

 ![Large_Floor_Area_Low_Price](https://github.com/Felix-Nyarko/Real-Estate-Market-Analysis/blob/main/Question%206.png)